 There are three promotions per year:

-For French: 2 promotions (January and July)
+For the French: 2 promotions (January and July)

 Contingent of 50 commanders, 140 officers, 450 knights.

-For Foreigners: 1 promotion, in spring
+For foreigners: 1 promotion, in spring

-Compulsory referral to the Ministry of Foreign and European Affairs.
+Mandatory referral to the Ministry of Foreign and European Affairs.

 The Council of the Order of Arts and Letters

-The academic palms, founded under the Empire, took part in the relay, representing, at first, the republican reward of the merits acquired in the field of arts as in that of teaching.
+The academic palms, founded under the Empire, took part in the relay, representing, at first, the republican reward of the merits acquired in the field of the arts as in that of teaching.

 The prestige of French culture and the growing autonomy of the Direction des Beaux-Arts, now the State Secretariat for Arts and Letters, within the Ministry of National Education, contributed to the creation, in 1957, of a specific decoration, adapted to the world of arts and literature.
 In 1959, the creation of a Department of Cultural Affairs confirmed the importance of this distinction, which was "respected and envied by artists, writers and creators" in the words of André Malraux, Minister of State for Cultural Affairs from 1959 to 1969.